Assoc. Prof. Veit Schwämmle

 OmicsQ facilitating data processing and further analysis with PolySTest,

-We also collaborated with the development of a Shiny app for LC-MS metabolomics data:
+We also collaborated with the development of a web application for LC-MS metabolomics

 MetaboLink.